sanskriti16/robustest_documentation_source/addnewdeviceios.rst

 2. On the iOS device, go to Settings -> Safari -> Advanced and enable the option named '*Web Inspector*'

+3. In Settings -> General -> Display & Brightness, set the 'Auto-Lock' option to 'Never'.

-3. Ensure that the device is added to your developer certificate
+4. Ensure that the device is added to your developer certificate